A Metamorphic Testing Perspective on Knowledge Distillation for Language Models of Code: Does the Student Deeply Mimic the Teacher?: Empirical Study

 \subsubsection{Adversarial Attack Approaches}

 In this study, adversarial attacks are employed to evaluate how deeply the student model mimics the teacher’s predictive behavior and internal representations during knowledge distillation.
 Adversarial attacks are typically categorized as black-box or white-box, depending on the attacker’s level of access to the model.
 Following the recommendation of Du et al. \cite{du2023extensive}, we adopt black-box attacks, as they rely solely on model outputs and are widely used for evaluating language models of code \cite{yang2022natural, zhang2020generating}.
 The perturbations introduced through these attacks are deliberately subtle to maintain the syntactic and semantic integrity of the source code, as discussed in Section \ref{Attack}, while inducing mispredictions.
-To this end, we employ three established black-box techniques: ALERT \cite{yang2022natural}, Metropolis Hastings Modifier (MHM) \cite{zhang2020generating}, and WIR-Random \cite{zeng2022extensive}, each of which performs identifier substitution to assess model robustness without altering code functionality. \textbf{ALERT} \cite{yang2022natural} considers both operational and natural semantics, using greedy and genetic algorithms to select substitutions, with 30 candidates per identifier. \textbf{MHM} \cite{zhang2020generating} utilizes Metropolis-Hastings sampling for iterative identifier substitution, with a maximum of 100 iterations and 30 candidates per iteration. \textbf{WIR-Random} \cite{zeng2022extensive} ranks identifiers based on their impact on model predictions and replaces them sequentially with randomly chosen candidates.
-It is important to note that only instances correctly classified before perturbation are included, ensuring that the robustness evaluation is based exclusively on valid predictions and that any observed degradation in model performance is caused solely by adversarial perturbations rather than pre-existing misclassifications \cite{yang2022natural, zhang2020generating}.
+To this end, we employ three established black-box techniques: ALERT \cite{yang2022natural}, Metropolis Hastings Modifier (MHM) \cite{zhang2020generating}, and WIR-Random \cite{zeng2022extensive}, each of which performs identifier substitution to assess model robustness without altering code functionality.
+To further enhance robustness evaluation, we also employ \textbf{CODA} \cite{tian2023code}, a black-box attack technique that combines identifier renaming with semantic-preserving code transformations.
+This enables assessment of model robustness under a wider range of functionally equivalent program variations.

+\textbf{ALERT} considers both operational and natural semantics, using greedy and genetic algorithms to select substitutions, with 30 candidates per identifier. \textbf{MHM} utilizes Metropolis-Hastings sampling for iterative identifier substitution, with a maximum of 100 iterations and 30 candidates per iteration. \textbf{WIR-Random} ranks identifiers based on their impact on model predictions and replaces them sequentially with randomly chosen candidates.
+In contrast to these identifier-centric techniques, \textbf{CODA} utilizes code differences between a target input and reference inputs with divergent predictions to guide adversarial example generation.
+It combines identifier renaming with semantic-preserving structural transformations.
+By considering both the identifier level and structural differences, CODA generates functionally equivalent yet more diverse adversarial examples.